Endemic Bird Areas of the World

-Endemic Bird Areas of the World: Priorities for Biodiversity Conservation represents an effort to document in detail the endemic biodiversity conservation importance of the world's Endemic Bird Areas.
+Endemic Bird Areas of the World: Priorities for Biodiversity Conservation represents an effort to systematically identify Endemic Bird Areas and assess and prioritize their importance for global biodiversity conservation.

 The authors are Alison J. Stattersfield, Michael J. Crosby, Adrian J. Long, and David C. Wege, with a foreword by Queen Noor of Jordan.
-Endemic Bird Areas of the World: Priorities for Biodiversity Conservation contains 846 pages, and is a 1998 publication by Birdlife International, No. 7 in their Birdlife Conservation Series.
+Endemic Bird Areas of the World: Priorities for Biodiversity Conservation contains 846 pages, and is a 1998 publication by Birdlife International, No. 7 in their BirdLife Conservation Series.

 Six Introductory Sections

 The book has six introductory sections: